Garanas/strategic-icon-mod-examples/README.md

  - `selectedover`, as an example: `icon_air_air_selectedover.dds`

 The game expects all four to be availabe or it will not show an icon when a given state is reached.
 In particular, use the `Backwards Compatible Icon Overhaul` mod if you want to convert your Advanced Strategic Icons (ASI) installation.

-## Distribution

-Please note the license of the example mods:
- - BrewLAN UI Strategic Icon Overhaul Classic: The **icons** are distributed with the CC-BY-SA-NC 4.0 license.
-All rights reserved to Sean 'Balthazar' Wheeldon for the script.
- - BrewLAN UI Strategic Icon Overhaul Large: All rights reserved to Sean 'Balthazar' Wheeldon.
- - BrewLAN UI Strategic Icon Overhaul Small: All rights reserved to Sean 'Balthazar' Wheeldon.
- - Backwards Compatible Icon Overhaul: All the code has the GPLv3 license, the four example icons belong to the author of ASI.

-Distributing adjusted icon packages through the vault is not permitted unless you have explicit authorisation by the right holder.
-You're free to use and adjust them for your own, personal use.

 ## About the custom-strategic-icons folder